cosmos/cosmos-sdk/docs/architecture/adr-054-semver-compatible-modules.md

 At least at the message layer, such an API wouldn't pose a problem because the transaction decoder does message decoding and modules wouldn't need to interact with the `proto.Message` interface directly.

-In order to avoid problems with the global protobuf registry, the structural typing code generator would only register message descriptors with the global registry but not register message types.
-This would allow two modules to generate the same protobuf types in different packages without causing a conflict and because the types are structural, they would actually be the _same identical_ types to the golang type system but no direct import would be required.
-The main thing that would be required is a runtime startup check to make sure that each message descriptor defines the same set of fields (no new fields) and is thus compatible.
+In order to avoid problems with the global protobuf registry, the structural typing generated code would only register message descriptors with the global registry but not register message types.
+This would allow two modules to generate the same protobuf types in different packages without causing a conflict.
+Because the types are defined structurally, they would actually be the _same_ types but no direct import would be required.
+In order to ensure compatibility, when message descriptors are registered at startup, a check would be required to ensure that messages are identical (i.e. no new fields).

 With this approach, a module `bar` calling module `foo` could either import `foo` directly to get its types or generate its own set of compatible types for `foo`s API.
-The dependency problem is essentially solved with this approach without needing any sort of special discipline around an API module.
-The main discipline is around versioning protobuf APIs correctly and not adding new fields.
+The dependency problem is essentially solved with this approach without needing any sort of special discipline around a separate API module.
+The main discipline would be around versioning protobuf APIs correctly and not adding new fields.

-Taking the structural typing approach one step further, we could potentially even define APIs that unwrap the request and response types, i.e. `DoSomething(context.Context, string, uint64) error` vs `DoSomething(context.Context, MsgDoSomething) (MsgDoSomethingResponse, error)`.
-Or, APIs could even be defined directly in golang and the `.proto` files plus marshaling code could be generated using `go generate`, ex:
+Taking this approach one step further, we could potentially even define APIs that unwrap the request and response types, i.e. `DoSomething(context.Context, string, uint64) error` vs `DoSomething(context.Context, MsgDoSomething) (MsgDoSomethingResponse, error)`.
+Or, APIs could even be defined directly in golang and the `.proto` files plus marshaling code could be generated via `go generate`.
+Ex:

 ```go
 package foo